gruntwork-io/docs/docs/reference/modules/terraform-aws-security/kms-master-key/kms-master-key.md

 using just the CMK Key Policy means you now need to update the Key Policy any time the perissions change, which may be more onerous.

-## TODO

-*   Explicitly test that granting another AWS resource such as an S3 Bucket privileges on the KMS Key works as expected for key users.